estefan3112/MAME-Realistic-Bezel-Artwork/retroarch/README.md

 4. Put the Game-specific config files into the respective sub-diretory of the Core.

 The game should then immediately start with the Arcade Bezel.
 If nothing happens, recheck files (3 per game) and directories.

+MAC USERS NEED TO TAKE SPECIAL CARE:
+Since Overlays are stored in this configuration, be very careful when updating Retroarch on your Mac!
+Always have your Overlays at a safe place, since a new Retroarch Application Bundle will overwrite your old one, including your custom Overlays!